Achyut21/Assignment5/src/readme.md

     - The application asks for a file path containing commands.

 2. **File-based Commands**
-    - Each line in the file is processed sequentially by `CommandProcessor`.
+    - Each line in the file is processed sequentially, sending each line to the `CommandFactory`.
+    - The `CommandFactory` returns an implementation of the `Command` class
+    - This `Command` then executes the command through the `.execute()` method
     - The final `exit` command stops execution.

 ### Common Commands Examples